 We take a look at how cats fall, and why it’s not always a happy landing.

-The ability of falling cats to right themselves has long been a source of fascination to us mere mortals.
+The ability of falling cats to right themselves has long been a source of fascination.

-> We’re all familiar with the old adage that a cat always lands on its feet.
+We’re all familiar with the old adage that a cat always lands on its feet.